Some common terms you might hear as part of your dissolution, custody, or support case

-An out-of-court settlement process, such as mediation.
+An acronym for “Alternative Dispute Resolution.”
+ADR is an out of court settlement process, such as mediation.
 Some states mandate ADR for divorcing parties, although parties maintain the right to have a judge decide their case.
 If parties settle, they may present their written settlement agreement to a judge who rules on its fairness and grants a divorce.
 Even after mediating, the parties may not agree to be divorced.
 Many courts in Oregon require divorcing parties to attend mediation before trial, particularly if children are involved.

 A method of legally obliterating a marriage, as if it never occurred, because the marriage was invalid from the time the parties “married.”
 In Oregon, a marriage can be annulled only if either spouse was not of legal age or sufficient understanding to marry, if either spouse’s consent to marry was obtained by force or fraud, if either spouse was already married, or if spouses are first cousins or nearer of kin to each other.
 You can get the same relief in an annulment case as in a divorce or legal separation case.
 An annulment differs from a divorce in that the law treats an annulled marriage as having never occurred.
 An annulment differs from a legal separation in that the marriage is terminated and rescinded.
 An annulment may be used when a person’s religious beliefs prevent him or her from obtaining a divorce.

 In family law in Oregon, also called a response.
 A legal document used to respond to the complaint or petition.
 Answers or responses usually admit or deny specific allegations or claims in the document being answered, and may also ask for specific relief, just as a petition might do.